Shopify/hydrogen-v1/docs/framework/css-support.md

 {% endcodeblock %}

-When the CSS mode is `'modules-only'`, your styles will be inlined in a `<style>` tag before your component.
+When the CSS mode is `modules-only`, styles are inlined in a `<style>` tag before your component.
 This tag is only added automatically for the default export in the file.
-Consider using `'global'` CSS mode to support named exports and reduce code duplication.
+Consider using the `global` CSS mode to support named exports and reduce code duplication.

 ### CSS-in-JS libraries

-CSS-in-JS libraries that emit `.css` files at **build time** can be supported by Hydrogen via third-party Vite plugins.
+Hydrogen supports CSS-in-JS libraries that emit `.css` files at build time via third-party Vite plugins.
 Please, reach out to the library maintainers to ask for React Server Components support and feel free to tag the Hydrogen team.

-On the other hand, CSS-in-JS libraries that collect styles at **runtime** are not supported at the moment due to limitations when integrating these libraries with React Server Components.
+However, CSS-in-JS libraries that collect styles at runtime aren't currently supported due to limitation integrating these libraries with React Server Components.

 ## Next steps